stainless-api/upload-openapi-spec-action/README.md

           project_name: 'my-stainless-project'
 ```

+You can identify your Stainless project name on the [Stainless dashboard](https://app.stainlessapi.com/).

 ## Usage with ReadMe for docs with example snippets

 If you use ReadMe's OpenAPI support for your API reference documentation,